 The Archive is not open regularly to the general public but the Archivist is happy to deal with enquiries at firstname.lastname@example.org

-A new Shrine Archive website is currently under construction and will be launched in early 2018.
-The old website is normally accessible but, for technical reasons, it has not be updated for some months.
-At present (December 2017) the site is unfortunately not available.
+A new Shrine Archive website is currently under construction and will be launched in 2018.
+At present the old site is unfortunately not available.
 It is hoped that this will only be for a short period and that normal service will soon be resumed.
 It contains a wealth of information and photographs.

 The Eric Kemp Library and the Marian Library – St Augustine’s House

 The old College Library housed in St Augustine’s was an extraordinary place – full of elderly books housed in ancient bookcases, with rickety furniture and a highly distinctive smell – was it dead rodents, or perhaps the drains?
 The library was little used unsurprisingly.

 In 2013, after a major refurbishment of St Augustine’s, the library - now in fact two libraries - was rededicated by the Archbishop of York.
 The main room is named in honour of the late Eric Kemp, Bishop of Chichester and an Honorary Guardian of the Shrine.
 It contains the general theological library with particular emphasis on Anglo-Catholic history, theology and spirituality.
 The Marian Library (in honour of the 2nd Lord Halifax, a founder Guardian) houses books relating to Mary and her place in the church.